 - Wash and dry your apples.
 Before cutting, decide if you are Team Peel or Team No Peel, then dice your apples into large chunks.

-- Place apples in your Instant Pot and add 1/3 cup of water.
-Place lid on your IP and cook for 5 minutes on manual/high pressure.
-After cooktime, let your pot naturally release for ten minutes before releasing the rest of the pressure, by turning the knob to venting.
+- Place peeled or unpeeled apples in your Instant Pot and add 1/3 cup of water.
+Place lid on your IP and cook for 5 minutes on manual high pressure.
+After cooktime, do a natural release for ten minutes before releasing the rest of the pressure, by turning the knob to venting.
 Let applesauce cool for a few minutes before blending or mashing.

 - Carefully strain out the extra liquid from the pot. *I like to catch it in a bowl in case I want to add it back into my applesauce.
 If you peeled your apples, you can use a potato masher to just mash your apples into applesauce.
 If you left the peels on, grab your immersion blender and pulse the peels until they blend into the sauce.

-- Let cool and enjoy as is or with a sprinkle of cinnamon.
+- Let cool and enjoy as is or with a little cinnamon.
 Store in the refrigerator for up to ten days or freeze in your Souper Cubes!

 How to Store Homemade Applesauce

-You will want to store your applesauce in the fridge to keep it fresh – it will last up to 10 days.
-I also love freezing applesauce in my Souper Cubes to have on hand whenever I need it!
+You will want to store your applesauce in the fridge in an airtight container to keep it fresh – it will last up to 10 days.
+I also love freezing applesauce in my Souper Cubes or an ice cube tray to have on hand whenever I need it!